rahim-hashim/video_transcripts/_Transcripts/Andrew Huberman/20240508_Andrew Huberman.md

 *  in terms of what would be the optimal mattress for them.
 *  Helix understands that people have unique sleep needs
 *  and they've designed a brief two-minute quiz
-*  that asks you questions like,
+*  that asks you questions like, do you sleep on your back,
-*  do you sleep on your back, your side, or your stomach?
+*  your side, or your stomach?
 *  Do you tend to run hot or cold during the night?
 *  Or maybe you don't know the answers to those questions.
 *  If you go to the Helix site and take that brief quiz,
 *  they'll match you to a mattress that's optimal for you.
-*  For me, it turned out to be the Dusk, D-U-S-K mattress.
+*  For me, it turned out to be the Dusk, D-U-S-K, mattress.
 *  It's not too hard, not too soft,
 *  and I sleep so much better on my Helix mattress
 *  than on any other type of mattress I've used before.
 *  So if you're interested in upgrading your mattress,
-*  go to helixsleep.com slash Huberman,
+*  go to helixsleep.com slash huberman,
 *  take their brief two-minute sleep quiz,
-*  and they'll match you to a customized mattress for you
+*  and they'll match you to a customized mattress for you.
-*  and for this month only, May, 2024,
+*  And for this month only, May, 2024,
 *  you can get up to 30% off all mattresses
 *  and two free pillows.
-*  Again, that's helixsleep.com slash Huberman
+*  Again, that's helixsleep.com slash huberman
 *  to get 30% off and two free pillows.
 *  And now for my conversation with Dr. Matthew Walker.
 *  Dr. Walker.